Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Seat Comfort 4.3 Comfortable without feeling sloppy

-Cleaning / Maintenance 4.0 Depends on fabric selection and lifestyle
+Cleaning / Maintenance 4.0 Depends on fabric selection

-Durability 4.4 Robust, well-built feel over repeated daily use
+Durability 4.4 Stable through repeated daily use

 True Custom Roll Arm Sofa